bcgov/ds-intro-to-r-2-day/docs/02-seeking-help.md

 ## Reading Help files

-R, and every package, provide help files for functions.
+R, and every package, provides help files for functions.
 The general syntax to search for help on any function, "function_name", from a specific function that is in a package loaded into your namespace (your interactive R session):